The theft of catalytic converters from cars isn’t a new crime, but it has increased significantly in recent times.

 Does a Catloc give my car 100% protection from thieves?

 Sadly not.
 It can make theft more difficult but thieves are using high-powered cutting tools to remove catalytic converters and because of this it is not possible to make catalytic converters ‘unstealable’.
+A Catloc makes it harder to steal a catalytic converter, slowing thieves down and acting as a deterrent.
 As mentioned above, we’re doing all we can to seek further technical options for customers.

 Is Catloc available for my Toyota?